jflamy/owlcms4/docs/Heroku.md

 ## Read this first!

 The instructions on this page may look a little bit daunting, but please don't go away.
-They are only needed once, and take about 10 minutes.
+They are only needed once, and take about 15 minutes.
 Once you have gone through that, the process will simply be

 1. Download the current release when an interesting one is announced
 2. Unzip the files somewhere
 3. Go to the unzipped files and type a single command `heroku deploy:jar`

-All of which takes a couple minutes, so take heart.
+All of which will then take a few minutes, so take heart.